SoftwareAG/c8y-docs/src/documents/guides/users-guide/jasper.html.md

 The following sections describe

-* How to [link your Jasper Control Center account](#link-account) to your Cumulocity account.
+* How to [link your Jasper Control Center account](#link-account) to your Cumulocity tenant.
 * How to [link SIMs](#link-sims) and mobile devices.
 * How to [manage connectivity](#managing) from Device Management.
 * How to [use SMS](#sms) to communicate with devices.

 ## <a name="link-account"></a>Linking your Jasper Control Center account

-To link your Jasper Control Center account with your Cumulocity account, you need four pieces of information: An API license key, an API server URL, a username and a password.
+Cumulocity accesses your Jasper Control Center account using a dedicated user that you need to create in Control Center and configure in Cumulocity.
+This user is used for all access from Cumulocity to Jasper Control Center, so the permissions of the user influence that functionality that is available in Cumulocity.

+Besides the user, you also need a so-called API license key and API server URL.
 To determine your API license key and API server URL:

 * Use a Control Center administrator user to log in to your Control Center account and click "API integration" on the Control Center home page.
 * Your API license key and the API server URL are displayed on the top left.